Derived Satake category and Affine Hecke category in mixed characteristics: Affine Grassmannian over is an ind-perfectly projective ind-scheme

 is a closed subfunctor.
 Moreover, the subfunctor

-is a open subfunctor. \end{cor} \begin{proof} By Corollary \ref{cor:psirat}, the Schubert variety $\Gr_{\leq \mu}$ is an image of the proper scheme $\wt{\Gr}_{\mu}$.
-This follows the first part.
+is an open subfunctor. \end{cor} \begin{proof} By Theorem \ref{thm:psirat}, the Schubert variety $\Gr_{\leq \mu}$ is an image of the proper scheme $\wt{\Gr}_{\mu}$.
+This implies the first part.
 The second part follows from the first part and that

 \end{proof} \begin{defi} For $1\leq j\leq m_1$, let $\cal{Q}_j$ be the universal bundle on $\wt{\Gr}_{\mu}$ corresponding to $\cal{E}_{j-1}/\cal{E}_{j}$, i.e.